|Follow PSU Baseball:||Follow @PennStateBASE|

 An All-American at Wright State, Oeder played professional baseball in the St. Louis Cardinals organization

 Upon joining the staff, Oeder and the Raiders continued to see success on the field with the team advancing to the 2011 NCAA Tournament and winning the regular-season Horizon League titles in 2010 and 2011.
-Oeder instructed the 2011 Horizon Player of the Year Jake Hibberd and three 2011 first team All-Horizon League players in Hibberd, Justin Kopale and Zach Tanner, all part of the Raiders' infield.
+Oeder instructed the 2011 Horizon Player of the Year and three 2011 first team All-Horizon League players.

 One of the most decorated players in Wright State history, Oeder was drafted in the 28th round by the St. Louis Cardinals in the 2008 MLB First Year Player Draft and spent his first season with the Batavia Muckdogs of the New York-Penn League.
-That season, he collected 40 hits, drove in eight RBIs and scored 18 runs in 48 games played for the Muckdogs.
+That season, he collected 40 hits, drove in eight runs and scored 18 times in 48 games played.
 The next season, while playing with the Class A Quad City River Bandits, Oeder played in 32 games with 20 hits, 12 runs scored and five home runs.
 That season he walked eight times, drove in 15 RBIs, while smacking two home runs in a game on July 17.

-While at Wright State, Oeder became the first WSU player since 1993 to earn All-American honors and was the first Raider to earn the Horizon League Player of the Year Award during his senior season.
-The Sandusky, Ohio native was a second team All-American selection in 2007, to go along with first team All-Horizon League honors.
+While at Wright State, Oeder became the first WSU player since 1993 to earn All-America honors and was the first Raider to earn the Horizon League Player of the Year Award during his senior season.
+The Sandusky, Ohio, native was a second team All-American selection in 2007, to go along with first team All-Horizon League honors.

-Oeder earned his bachelors of arts in Organizational Leadership from Wright State in 2008.
+Oeder earned his bachelors of arts in organizational leadership from Wright State in 2008 and a masters in leadership development in 2012.
 He is married to his wife, Christa Oeder.